bolzon/google-tts/README.md

 ## Usage

-To run this scripts, make sure you have the file `input.txt` in the project root path with the content you want to synthesize and also an existing folder called `audios`, where the files will be put when created.
+To run this script, be sure you have the file `input.txt` in the project root path with the content you want to synthesize and also an existing folder called `audios`, where the files will be put when created.

 Install dependencies: